rreddy626/spring25/privacy/apr-9.md

 The model is optimized to reduce average loss.
 But average accuracy does not always reflect fairness.
 The noise added for privacy may hide these fairness issues.
 This is important in applications like healthcare or education, where different groups may be affected differently.

 ### Ethical considerations

+The majority of this paper was on theoretically developing these privacy-preserving algorithms for differentially private ERM and providing mathematical guarantees for privacy.
+Like other differential privacy research, there are ethical concerns about the datasets being used for the experiments and whether not to fully trust in the privacy guarantees proposed in this paper.
+Furthermore, in cases with stronger privacy and thus more noise added, the misclassification error rates could be high and could lead to potentially biased classifications which harms fairness.

 # [Deep Learning with Differential Privacy](https://arxiv.org/abs/1607.00133).
 Abadi et al, 2016